Library Administrative Manual

 - Lending Materials To Other Libraries

-- Charges Assessed Other Libraries For Document Delivery Services
+- Charges Assessed Other Libraries For Interlibrary Services

 - Table Of Charges Assessed Other Libraries For DDS Items And Copies